vcheplygina/fyp2024/assignment_final.md

 * Asymmetry
 * Color variability
-* At least one feature from: blue white veil, dots, globules, lines, network structures, regression structures, vessels.
+* At least one feature from the 7-point checklist by [Argenziano et al](https://pubmed.ncbi.nlm.nih.gov/21175563/), for example blue white veil, dots, globules, lines, network structures, regression structures, vessels.
 See also slides/references from class on 6 March.
 * You can add additional features in the "open question" task